abdulwaheed76/practices/README.md

 Early signout is not allowed.
 If you do, you should spend that time in the next day in addition to the days time.
 If you think you have completed your tasks before dayend time, **a)** thinkg again and make sure they are fully completed **b)** if they are completed, ask for next tasks if project manager is available.
 If project manager is not available, start reading and understanding the next stories and tasks for future.

 # Penalties and rewards
-Quality and efficient work demands discipline.
-Time of reviewers and managers is costly and cannot be used to keep on entertaining, informing, correcting and explaining same or similar things repeatedly.
+Bright career of developer and quality and efficient work at company side demands discipline.
+Time of developer is precious and time of reviewers and managers is costly and cannot be used to keep on entertaining, informing, correcting and explaining same or similar things repeatedly.
 This is simply not viable nor affordable.
 Thus following penalties apply and will be modified from time to time.

 However, rather being appreciative also on diciplined and well mannered, responsible employees, we also announce rewards!

 Model type assigned (single or multiple) to you will be informed to you by your manager.

+### Terms / efinition
+1. Time duration: Week: starts at 1 hour after office start time on Monday.
+Ends at the same time next Monday.
+1. Rule/ Penalty point/ penalty: One point broken one time is one count per time duration.
+Multiple penalty count if same point broken multiple times per time duration.
+Penalty will be charged each time a rule is broken.
+This can be once or multiple times per day.
+E.g You made 2 PRs with lint errors in both, and third PR had console errors in browser.
+You will be changed 3 penalties.
+Next day you did the say.
+Again 3 penalties totalling 6.
+Then on same day he put his name in code.
+Not total penalties are 7.

 #### Default reward (Model A)
 If rule breakage count is less than 3 in a week, you will get 5% of your base salary as bonus reward per for that week.
+E.g your salary is 10,000, you will get weekly 500 bonus.

 #### Default penalty (Model A)
 If rule breakage count is more than or equal to 3 in a week, you will not get any kind of bonus in any plans or models, e.g but not limited to FIB.